 During our 3D printer comparison research, we found that the best 3D printers generally have at least two modes of connecting your printing to your computer.
 The Cubify CubeX only has one: a flash drive that comes preloaded with 10 free prints.
 You can save files to and print directly from this drive.

 Some 3D printers can support Wi-Fi, but the CubeX printers are still only hard-connection printers.
-The CubeX does work with every version of Windows, but the software is not compatible with Mac or Linux operating systems, so that's something to consider if you don't have a Windows PC.
+The CubeX does work with every version of Windows and Mac, but the software is not compatible with Linux operating systems, so that's something to consider if you don't have a Windows PC.

 As an alternative to farming out 3D printing orders, the CubeX is a great home 3D printer for large models and PLA or ABS prints.
 Not only is the software easy to navigate, the CubeX itself requires no assembly and Cubify provides excellent support through online video tutorials and a well-written user manual.